Dugin — The Philosopher-Dramaturg

 The Archetypal Lesson

 Disinfolklore is not free-floating propaganda.
 It is grounded in philosophical frameworks crafted by identifiable intellectuals, exported through identifiable networks, translated through identifiable channels.
 Dugin is one node in a large transnational intellectual infrastructure that has been building archetypal-authoritarian philosophy for decades.
+But the power of that philosophy is not Dugin’s invention.
+It is the Mana immanent in the cryptotypic substrate that operates beneath every Indo-European sentence.

 The Counter